kareem817/Trading-website/README.md

 This project is a full-featured cryptocurrency trading platform built with a modern tech stack.
 It integrates real-time data and AI capabilities to provide a seamless user experience for crypto enthusiasts and traders.

 🔍 Key Features
-🤖 AI Chat Bot

-Get instant answers to crypto-related queries using real-time data from Gemini API and CoinGecko API.

 💸 Buy & Sell Crypto